Component - Conditional View

 Last updated

-Conditional view serve the purpose of displaying different content based on specific conditions.
+Conditional views serve the purpose of displaying different content based on specific conditions.
 These conditions can encompass various elements, including data, user interfaces, or different functional entrances with varying permissions, all within the same interface.
 Here are some common scenarios where you can leverage this component:

-View Switching with Buttons: Conditional view allow you to change the displayed content on the same page by clicking a button.
+View Switching with Buttons: Conditional views allow you to change the displayed content on the same page by clicking a button.
 For example, clicking the "Send CAPTCHA" button can switch the display to a CAPTCHA Countdown.

 💡Tips:

-The order of the conditions can be changed by dragging and dropping the condition name from the optional condition in the content bar of the conditional view (red box in the figure below).
+The order of the conditions can be changed by dragging and dropping the condition name from the optional condition in the content bar of the Conditional View (red box in the figure below).

-when all conditions are not set, the condition is always by default, then you can switch the view of the current conditional subview through the [Switch View Condition] action.
+When all conditions are not set, the condition is always by default.
+Then you can switch the view of the current conditional sub-view through the [Switch View Condition] action.

-In some cases, remote data can be used as conditions for Conditional view.
+In some cases, remote data can be used as conditions for Conditional View.
 As remote data changes, the conditions may need to be recalculated in real-time.
 Momen provides a [Remote Condition on Remote Data Update] mode to handle such situations.

 💡Tips: The update of remote data depends on the request type.
 In query-type requests, remote data is fetched or updated when the page loads or refreshes, while in subscription-type requests, data is updated when backend data changes (not applicable to media and file types).